Istudent-t25/AdminPanel/README.md

 # iStudent Admin Dashboard

-A comprehensive admin panel for managing student data, courses, and educational content.
-Built with modern web technologies for optimal performance and user experience.
+ Admin panel for managing student data, courses, and educational content.

 ## Overview

 This admin dashboard provides a complete interface for educational administrators to manage students, courses, instructors, and track learning analytics.
-The application features a responsive design with Kurdish language support and real-time data visualization.

 ## Key Features